schemacrawler/SchemaCrawler-Web-Application/README.md

 Install [Graphviz](http://www.graphviz.org), which is a prerequisite for SchemaCrawler

+Make sure that Docker is available and running

 Modify `schemacrawler.webapp.storage-root` in `src/main/resources/application.properties`
 to point to a temporary directory on your system.